-- toasted sesame oil: or regular sesame oil.
+- sesame oil: You can use 2 tablespoons of sesame oil or 1 tablespoon of sesame oil plus 1 teaspoon of toasted sesame oil.
 Toasted sesame oil has a more complex flavour than regular sesame oil, making it the perfect choice for this dressing.
-However, if you don't have it, you can certainly use regular sesame oil.
-If you find it too strongly flavoured, feel free to use part toasted sesame oil and part regular sesame oil.
+However, if you don't have it, you can certainly leave it out.

 - rice wine vinegar: has a subtle flavour and is less acidic than distilled vinegar.

 - honey: adds a mellow sweetness.
 Feel free to substitute maple syrup to make a vegan miso dressing.